Formosa Transnational - Taiwan

 IP administrative litigation

-Issue one If new prior art is submitted as evidence to the IP Court at the appellate stage of an invalidation action and the court believes that the patent claim at issue should be invalidated, should it:
+If new prior art is submitted as evidence to the IP Court at the appellate stage of an invalidation action and the court believes that the patent claim at issue should be invalidated, should it:

 order TIPO to invalidate the claim (ie, TIPO has no choice but to invalidate it); or